amirf147/speech-and-language-processing-book-notes/Statistics-Probability-Review.md

 In **normal distributions** (a type of continuous distribution):
  - probability = area under the curve
+ - bell curve
+ - each point on a normal distribution is a **probability density** but the probability of any point occurring is zero since there are infinite points
+ - the probability density at any single point just indicates the **relative likelihood** of encountering a value in a small range around that point
  - the normal bell curve (with standard deviation 1) is described by the **density**:

 > Formula, explanations, notes for the probability density function of a normal distribution provided by Google's Gemini AI